 Cost of Item

-The accumulated direct costs involved in the production of an item, such as direct labor, direct labor, etc. gives us the cost of the item.
+The accumulated direct costs involved in the production of an item, such as direct labor, direct labor, etc. give us the cost of the item.

 The income received by a business from the sale of goods or services is the total sale revenue.

-It’s a type of profit margin calculated by dividing gross profit with net sales.
+It’s a type of profit margin calculated by dividing gross profit by net sales.